Hajime8673/Asuna/README.md

 print(result) # Output: [[1, 6, 9], [2, 7, 10], [3, 8, 11], [4, 0, 12], [5, 0, 0]]
 ```

-#### Note: Not meant for any production environment, please refrain from using in production.
+#### Note: Useful for development stage and may not be efficient for production environment.